Interview with Lenny Rutledge from 1987

 As far as the scene here goes, it is definitely suffering since there is no place to play!
 There were only two good places to play at and SLAYER shut both of them down!
 They were just too wild.

 They got the crowd going and they ended up tearin’ the place up!

 So there you have it folks.
 What an amazing story on how they were “discovered”.
 Best of luck to the band.
 I think they could rightly make their mark on the Metal world.
 If you enjoy your Metal with lots of power + finesse then give them a shot.
 Warrel’s vocals soar, the riffs are catchy and melodic and there is enough grinding and or “crunch-factor” to satisfy your Thrash urges.
 What more could you ask for?

 *We hope you enjoyed that relic from the 80′s.
-This is a partial interview as the original tape is now M.I.A.
-So let’s just call this a “part one” until the original C-90 is un-earthed and transcribed fully!
+This is a partial interview as the original tape is still M.I.A. [i.e. deeeep in the Demolish Vaults].
+So let’s just call this a “Part One” until the original C-90 [cassette] is un-earthed and transcribed fully!

 Refuge Denied (1987)

 - All tracks written by Lenny Rutledge and Warrel Dane, unless stated

 - “Battle Angels” (Sean Blosl, Dane) – 4:30